antoine-de/mimirsbrunn/README.md

 ### Import Tools

 Before using [Bragi](#bragi), you have to import data into Elasticsearch.
+The default and easiest way to import data is to use the [docker_mimir](https://github.com/QwantResearch/docker_mimir) tool.
-To do so the following import tools are possible.
+However the following import tools are still possible.

 #### osm2mimir